Tag: internet

 As one of the most, if not the most powerful force for change, the Internet’s future is a cause for concern.
 In the past decade, governments and corporations have increasingly encroached upon our freedom and privacy.
 These entities will use every possible excuse to rein-in the transformative power of the Internet.

 As more people get connected, the Internet is becoming a mirror of our society.
 The good, the bad, the beautiful, the horrible, we can all find it online.
 Our society isn’t perfect.
-Regulatory bodies are using this aspect to motivate various restrictions as being “for our own good”, this being one of the age-old excuses that our masters have used when trying to deprive us of something.
+With such an educational system, who can even expect it to be?
+But regulatory bodies can now motivate various restrictions as being “for our own good”, this being one of the age-old excuses that our masters have used when trying to deprive us of something: